Jonathan-Bui-2001/MoneyConverter/README.md

 The feature I like the most is the warning when users are using mobile data instead of Wi-Fi.
 Why?
 Well, I just don’t want users to accidentally spend money on mobile data.

 The part I enjoyed the most about this project was testing for bugs.
 I really enjoy testing, and honestly, my attention to detail makes me pretty good at it.

-I handled most of the bugs, but there’s one I left in the app as an Easter egg for you.
-I’m not kidding, I could’ve easily fixed it by removing an unnecessary feature, but I didn’t.
-I could fix it, but I didn’t want to.
+Thanks you.